Are you an adviser? Go to Unbiased Pro

 Seek expert financial advice

-However, assessing the feasibility of remortgaging your home can be tricky, so it's strongly advised you find a mortgage broker who can offer you expert financial advice.
+However, assessing the feasibility of remortgaging your home can be tricky, so it's strongly advised that you find a mortgage broker who can offer you expert financial advice.

 Get mortgage advice